richardcrng/redux-leaves/src/docs/customLogic.md

 Suppose we want to implement two custom actions:
 - `exponentiate`: raises the value of state at a leaf to an exponent received as an argument
 - `remove`: removes values from the value of state at a leaf based on a value elsewhere, as indicated by an argument

-When we define custom reducer logic to pass to `reduxLeaves`, by default the custom action creators accept one argument, which becomes the action payload.

 ```js
 const customLogic = {